-The fiscal cliff deal approved by the U.S. Senate and House earlier this week included an extension of the Production Tax Credit (PTC), but it’s not what Mitsubishi needs to consider opening its new but unused manufacturing plant at Chaffee Crossing.
+The fiscal cliff deal approved by the U.S. Senate and House earlier this week included extension of the Production Tax Credit (PTC), but it’s not what Mitsubishi needs to consider opening its new but unused manufacturing plant at Chaffee Crossing.

 Mitsubishi announced in April 2012 it would “mothball” its $100 million Fort Smith wind-turbine assembly plant that was expected to employ 400 at full production.
 Construction was completed in early 2012, but the facility never opened for production.